To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: Experimental Evaluation

 To estimate the empirical privacy leakage observed from DP-SGD (Shuffle), we would need to audit using the $(\varepsilon, \delta)$-DP definition instead.
 In Figure~\ref{fig:compare_tradeoffs}, this would correspond to comparing the observed FPR-FNR curves with the $(\epsilon,\delta)$-DP curve instead ($\epsilon=1.0$).
 Here, there is a much smaller gap, with the trade-off curve for $10^4$ observations only violating $(\epsilon,\delta)$-DP at FPRs $< 0.05$, and the trade-off curve for $10^3$ not violating the theoretical DP guarantees at all.
 Therefore, $10^3$ observations are not enough to detect a violation of $(\epsilon,\delta)$-DP guarantee: the violation can only be detected by using at least $10^4$ observations at very low FPRs.

 \descr{Impact of CIs.} To better understand the dependence on the number of observations, we also analyze the impact of using Clopper-Pearson (CP) CIs.
 In Figure~\ref{fig:compare_tradeoffs_ci}, we plot the trade-off curves from the same experiment with $10^3$ observations with and without the CP upper bounds.
-We notice a large gap between the ``raw'' observed trade-off curve (w/o CP upper bounds) and the trade-off curve with CP upper bounds. \ccs{Specifically, when using the trade-off curve with CP bounds, we estimate a lower bound $\empeps$, which is always numerically smaller than the $\empeps$ estimated from the ``raw'' trade-off curve, thus making it more difficult to detect violations of \approxdp.}
+We notice a large gap between the ``raw'' observed trade-off curve (w/o CP upper bounds) and the trade-off curve with CP upper bounds.
+Specifically, when using the trade-off curve with CP bounds, we estimate a lower bound $\empeps$, which is always numerically smaller than the $\empeps$ estimated from the ``raw'' trade-off curve, thus making it more difficult to detect violations of \approxdp.
 Nevertheless, in DP auditing, we are interested not only in estimating the empirical privacy leakage but also in the associated confidence level.
 This allows us to reduce false positives and provide assurances that the privacy violations are real, especially when debugging implementations (as we do later in Section~\ref{sec:debug_shuffle}).
 As a result, we believe it necessary to use CP intervals in our auditing experiments, even though that requires more training runs.